By Sorsa Editorial

 Why Extract Followers in the First Place?

-A follower list is not a vanity metric.
-It is a dataset of people who actively opted in to hear from a specific account.
-That makes it one of the most targeted audience signals available on any social platform.
+A follower list is a dataset of people who actively opted in to hear from a specific account, which makes it one of the most targeted audience signals on any social platform.
+Four use cases drive most extractions.

 Lead generation.
-Export followers from a competitor's account, filter by bio keywords like "founder" or "VP Marketing," and you have a warm prospect list that took minutes to build instead of weeks.
+Export the followers of a competitor's account, filter by bio keywords like "founder" or "VP Marketing," and you have a warm prospect list built in minutes instead of weeks.
+That filtered list is the starting point for finding leads on Twitter at scale.

 Audience research.
-Understanding who follows an account tells you about their content strategy's actual reach.
-A SaaS brand with 50K followers that are mostly bots is in a different position than one with 50K followers who are active developers with 1K+ followers of their own.
+Who follows an account tells you what its content actually reaches.
+A brand with 50,000 mostly-bot followers is in a very different position from one with 50,000 active developers who each have a real following of their own.

 Competitive intelligence.
-Pull follower lists from two or three competitors, find the overlap (users who follow all of them), and you have identified the most engaged people in your niche.
-These are the accounts most likely to convert because they are already paying attention to your space.
+Pull follower lists from two or three competitors, find the overlap (accounts that follow all of them), and you have isolated the most engaged people in your niche.
+They already pay attention to your space, so they convert better than cold audiences.
+This overlap analysis sits at the heart of ongoing competitor tracking.

 Method Comparison: Which Approach Fits Your Use Case?

-The short version: if you need more than a few hundred followers, need rich profile data, or plan to run extractions regularly, an API is the most reliable path.
-Extensions work for quick one-off exports of small lists.
+The short version: if you need more than a few hundred followers, want rich profile data, or plan to run extractions on a schedule, an API is the most reliable path.
+Extensions handle quick one-off exports of small lists.
 DIY scrapers are a false economy for most teams.
-Manual export is a last resort.
+Manual export is a last resort for backing up your own account.

 Method 1: Third-Party API

-An API-based approach sends HTTP requests to a service that returns structured JSON with follower data.
-No browser sessions, no cookies, no risk to your X account.
-You authenticate with an API key, not your Twitter login.
+An API-based approach sends HTTP requests to a service that returns structured JSON with follower data, with no browser session, no cookies, and no risk to your X account, because you authenticate with an API key rather than your Twitter login.
+This is the method that scales.

-Sorsa API's /followers endpoint returns up to 200 full user profiles per request.
+Sorsa's /followers endpoint returns up to 200 full user profiles per request.
 Each profile includes username, display name, bio, location, follower count, following count, tweet count, verified status, profile image URL, bio URLs, and more.
-You paginate through the full list using cursors.
+You page through the complete list using cursors.

 Quick start: fetch the first page